hzoscar/hzoscar/README.md

 <!-- Header Section -->
 # 👋 Hi, I'm Oscar!

 I'm a data enthusiast on a journey to decode the mysteries of the data universe 🚀.
-Fluent in three languages—Spanish 🇪🇸, Italian 🇮🇹, and English 🇬🇧—I love turning numbers into meaningful insights.
+Fluent in three languages—Spanish 🇪🇸, Italian 🇮🇹, and English (in progress) 🇬🇧—I love turning numbers into meaningful insights.

 <!-- About Me Section -->
 ## 📊 Data Alchemist

 - As an economist with a Bachelor's degree from the Escuela Colombiana de Ingenieria Julio Garavito, I've mastered the art of economics, mathematics, statistics, and Excel, forging a solid foundation for my data-driven adventures.

-- My trusty data toolbox, which I acquired through the rigorous data analytics certification program at La Escuela Británica de Artes y Tecnología (it took me 1 year!), equips me with the skills to transform raw data into actionable insights.
+- My trusty data toolbox, which I acquired through:
+  1. The rigorous data analytics certification program at La Escuela Británica de Artes y Tecnología (it took me 1 year!) and,
+  2. the hands-on Data science boot camp that I'm currently taking at Alura Latam equips me with the skills to transform raw data into actionable insights.

-- 🎓 Soon, I'll embark on an expedition into the world of data science as I start my Master's degree at the Rome Business School 🇮🇹.
+- 🎓 Recently, I have started a Master's degree in data science at Rome Business School 🇮🇹.
 This new chapter promises to be an exploration of data's limitless possibilities.

 <!-- Skills Section -->
 ## 💼 Toolbox